segment-boneyard/nightmare/Readme.md

 ```

 #### Tests
-The included automated tests are run using Mocha and Should.
+The included automated tests are run using [Mocha](http://visionmedia.github.io/mocha/) and [Should](https://github.com/shouldjs/should.js), both of which come with Nightmare when you install it via NPM.
 To run the tests, just do `make test`.

 When the tests are done, you'll see something like this: